See also: The Bible and the Abolition of Slavery

 3) A person could also become a slave to pay a debt.
 There was no shame attached to becoming a slave.
 For example, Jacob “volunteered” for slavery, working for Laban without wages so that he could marry Laban’s daughters.
 While Laban certainly proved to be a cannier and craftier business man than Jacob, he could not treat Jacob as a piece of property.
 Jacob, and other patriarchs like Joseph, feel no shame for being slaves.
 In fact, slaves could hold positions of great importance in the Ancient World.

-4) This “indentured servitude” has closer parallels to the life of peasantry in the feudal system than the chattel slavery championed by the Confederacy.
+4) This “indentured servitude” has closer parallels to the life of peasantry in the feudal system than the chattel slavery championed by Athens, Rome, the early British Empire or the Confederacy.
 Life-long servitude for Israelites was strictly prohibited (Exodus 21 v 1-4).
 It was illegal to kidnap a person to sell them into slavery (Ex 21 v 16).
 An escaped slave was to be given refuge by whoever they sought refuge with (Deut 23 v 15-16).
 An assailant was to be executed if their victim died as a direct result of a beating (Exodus 21 v 18-21); it did not matter if their victim was slave or free, foreigner or Israelite.
 If their victim recovered they were not to be punished – but any slave would go free if they received a permanent injury, such as the loss of a tooth(Exodus 21 v 26-27).

 5) Slaves could marry one another, but could not leave until both had paid their debts.
 Kidnapping and slave-trading were forbidden, but foreign slaves could be purchased in Israel.
 If they were not ransomed, or if they could not save enough to purchase their own release, they could remain slaves for life.
 However, they were within their rights to flee from their master if they were mistreated – and other Israelites were under an obligation to give them shelter.
+If they converted to Judaism, then they would be set free.
+Chattel slavery cannot operate when slaves have such a wide range of legal protections.

 6) The Old Testament Law seems to have shaped the Paul’s mind on the matter of slavery.
 A runaway slave named Onesimus sought shelter with Paul.
 This placed Paul in a dilemma.
 On one hand, the Torah taught Paul that he had an obligation to shelter a runaway slave and Onesimus had become a Christian since he had fled his master.
 On the other hand, Paul taught Christians to obey the law of the land – and Roman law insisted that runaway slaves be returned.
 Furthermore, as a Christian Onesimus had a duty to keep the law and return to his master Philemon – who also happened to be a Christian.